OnyxTao/madcolor/readme.md

     * color name: "aliceblue", case ignored
 * ~~copy to clipboard~~
   * Done `--nopaste` will disable
-* Suppress output to stdout if writing to a file or clipboard
+* ~~Suppress output to stdout if writing to a file or clipboard~~
+  * Done
+* Create release YAML for packages on GitHub
+  * Not sure how to do this ... must research

 ## FLAGS